Skip to main content

 Find out more about the Armed Forces Covenant

-The Incorporation of the United Nations Convention on the Rights of the Child (UNCRC) will be extremely important for all children and young people in Scotland.
-However, children and young people from armed forces and veteran families risk falling into a grey area where their lives are influenced not only by the Scottish Government but also by the Ministry of Defence where the UNCRC will not apply.
+The incorporation of the United Nations Convention on the Rights of the Child (UNCRC) will be extremely important for all children and young people in Scotland when most provisions come into force in July 2024.
+However, children and young people from armed forces and veteran families risk falling into a grey area where their lives are influenced not only by the Scottish Government but by reserved matters, like the Ministry of Defence, where the UNCRC Incorporation (Scotland) Act will not apply.

-Read more about the UNCRC Incorporation (Scotland) Bill
+Read more about the UNCRC Incorporation (Scotland) Act 2024

 Getting it Right for Every Child